digitaltheorylab/treetok/docs/overview.md

-In many Hugging Face tokenizers, the same user-visible text can appear in multiple token strings due to conventions like leading-space markers (byte-level BPE / SentencePiece), WordPiece continuation markers, case variants, and Unicode normalization differences.
+In many Hugging Face tokenizers, the same user-visible text can appear in multiple token strings due to conventions like leading-space markers (byte-level BPE/SentencePiece), WordPiece continuation markers, case variants, and Unicode normalization differences.

 `treetok` learns a merge decision rule from labeled token pairs and then uses that rule to cluster a vocabulary into small groups that represent "the same